Scattering at Space-Time Interfaces between Dispersive Media: Frequency Transitions

 \subsection{Theory}

 \pati{Assumptions}{ }

 We consider one-dimensional electromagnetic scattering at a space-time interface moving with constant velocity $v_{\text{m}}$, which may be positive (codirectional) or negative (contradirectional).
 The formulation includes the limiting cases $v_{\text{m}} = 0$ (stationary interface) and $v_{\text{m}} \rightarrow \infty$ (pure-time interface).
-The interface separates two dispersive media, each characterized by a frequency-dependent refractive index $n_{i}{\left[\omega\right]}$, where $i=1,2$ denotes the medium, satisfying the dispersion relation
+The interface separates two dispersive media, each characterized by a frequency-dependent refractive index $n_{i}{\left[\omega\right]}$~\footnote{Spatial dispersion typically arises from the motion of matter constituents, which induce effective bianisotropy in uniformly moving media~\cite{Rontgen1888_PUB,Kong2008_Wave_Theory_BOOK}.
+Here, however, the modulation is a prescribed spatiotemporal variation---or perturbation---of the electromagnetic material parameters, without physical transport of matter.
+The media therefore remain at rest, and no nonlocal constitutive effects are introduced beyond the assumed temporal frequency dispersion.}, where $i=1,2$ denotes the medium, satisfying the dispersion relation

 An incident wave with frequency $\omega_{\text{i}}$ in the first medium impinges on the moving interface and generates scattered waves with shifted frequencies in both media.

 \pati{Phase Matching Method}{ }